Skip the setup. Our team will have you taking orders in 24 hours. Get started →

-Layouts are templates that wrap around your content.
-They allow you to have your template source code in one place so that you don't have to repeat things like your header and footer on every page.
+In TastyIgniter, a theme layout is a template that wraps around your content.
+It allows you to have your template source code in one place so that you don't have to repeat things like your header and footer on every page.

-Layout files live in the /_layouts subdirectory of a theme directory.
+Layout files live in the resources/views/_layouts subdirectory of a theme directory.
+For example:

 _layouts/ <=== Layouts subdirectory